 A great news for all PC gamers in the world, the very much awaited DirectX 12 has finally been released.
-So, what makes DX 12 so much better than its predecessors, and how do you download DirectX 12 for your Windows computer?
+So, what makes DX 12 so much better than its predecessors, and how do you download DirectX 12 for Windows 10?

 Well, DirectX 12 was announced early 2014 with all the unbelievable improvements that was yet to even believe exist.
 Now that we can finally get our hands on it, it’s true that the performance and quality are drastically improved in games and programs that support DX 12.